 - EPA Qualitative and Quantitative Analysis Guidance - see EPA Conformity Policy Guidance web page

-EPA's 2010 Quantitative Analysis Guidance requires use of one of the following dispersion models.
-CALINE4 is not used for conformity-related PM10 or PM2.5 hot spot modeling.
+EPA's Quantitative Analysis Guidance requires use of one of the following dispersion models.

 - AP-42 for Paved Roads (EPA - see 13.2.1) | Statewide (ARB) | San Joaquin Valley (ARB) | Bay Area (not SIP-approved))

-The latest EPA revision for Paved Road dust should be used statewide.
+The latest EPA revision for Paved Road dust should be used statewide for conformity analysis.
 Silt loading factors by county from the Statewide ARB method may be used with the newer EPA version.

 For regional analysis using AP-42, freeway emissions are commonly scaled by centerline miles, rather than by lane miles as for other types of roads; however, this procedure has not yet been fully documented, tested, and accepted by EPA for project-level use.
 Use of centerline mile scaling helps to adjust for the lower-than-average silt loading found on heavily used roads where most dust remains suspended.
 The PM10 or (in some areas) PM2.5 SIPs may provide additional local guidance regarding use of this method.

 - "Appendix W" (EPA's basic regulations regarding air quality modeling)

 - FHWA Interim Guidance (Web Page | PDF)

 - See also CT-EMFAC, which integrates speciation for Mobile Source Air Toxics with EMFAC emission factor and emission burden estimation.